cvxpy/GSOC2022/README.md

 ## Mentors

+All four CVXPY Maintainers are preparred to serve as Mentors for the projects below.

 - [Steven Diamond](https://github.com/SteveDiamond)
 - [Akshay Agrawal](https://github.com/akshayka)
 - [Riley Murray](https://github.com/rileyjmurray)
 - [Bartolomeo Stellato](https://github.com/bstellato)

+Steven Diamond wrote the description for the first project and Riley Murray wrote the description for the second project.

 ## Idea 1: Performance benchmarks with continuous integration \[Medium - 175 hours\]